 Turbulence: their causes and damage to flights

-For some, turbulence is an annoying time of flight.
+For some, turbulence is annoying moments during the flight.
 For others, turbulence is a nightmare.
-I don't think it's a flight without a little "jerk".
+I don't think it's a flight without a little "shake".

-Let me tell you the first encounter with the severe turbulence in my life as a traveler.
+Let me tell you about the first encounter with the severe turmoil in my life as a traveler.
 In 4 years of Airlinestravel.ro, I flew thousands of kilometers.
-I flew on beautiful, sunny weather, but also through endless clouds, wind and blizzard.
-The first flight outside Romania was on the Bucharest - Berlin route via Amsterdam, a flight operated by KLM.
-It happened in 2011, during a time when Berlin and Bucharest, two major European capitals, were not linked to direct flights, and passengers used the alternatives with a stopover.
+I flew in beautiful, sunny weather, but also through endless clouds, wind and blizzard.
+The first flight outside Romania was on the route Bucharest - Berlin via Amsterdam, a flight operated by KLM.
+It happened in 2011, at a time when Berlin and Bucharest, two major European capitals, were not connected by direct flights, and passengers used stopover alternatives.

-On the Bucharest - Amsterdam segment, the flight went beautiful, smooth, normal.
-I did not encounter turbulence.
-But the flight from Amsterdam to Berlin was remarkable, which is why I still remember it today.
-The flight was quiet until we entered the airspace of Germany, when we began to cross an area of severe turbulence.
-It seemed as if there was a great battle at a height between the currents of air.
-The plane began to vibrate from all the joints.
-Some were scared and started screaming, others were quiet and waiting for the unpleasant moment to pass.
-I admit that at first I had a heartbreak, but then I calmed down and admired on the window how the plane was flapping (on its own).
-Probably the emotion of the moment strengthened me and I was calm, but I was upset because he spilled my drink from the glass ...
-Is it nice? 🙂
+On the Bucharest - Amsterdam segment, the flight went nicely, smoothly, normally.
+I did not encounter any turbulence.
+But the Amsterdam-Berlin flight was notable, which is why I still remember it today.
+The flight was quiet until entering the airspace of Germany, when we began to cross an area of severe turbulence.
+It was as if there was a great battle between the currents of air.
+The plane began to vibrate from all joints.
+Some got scared and started screaming, others sat quietly and waited for the unpleasant moment to pass.
+I admit that at first I was heartbroken, but then I calmed down and admired the window as the plane fluttered its wings (literally).
+Probably the emotion of the moment strengthened me and I was calm, but I was upset because he spilled my drink from the glass… Well, is it beautiful? 🙂

 There are several causes that lead to turbulence.
 But you don't have to panic.
 Aircraft are made to withstand, are flexible, and pilots are prepared for such moments.

-Menno Kroon, pilot at KLM in 1990 and Airbus commander Airbus A330, wrote on the KLM blog about turbulence.
+Menno Kroon, a 1990 KLM pilot and Airbus A330 aircraft commander, wrote on the KLM blog about turbulence.